 Accreditation and Quality Improvement

-The Victorian Board of the Medical Board of Australia has formally delegated the function of intern accreditation to the PMCV Accreditation Subcommittee.
-In addition the Department of Health has authorised the PMCV to survey postgraduate year two posts (PGY2).
+The Victorian Board of the Medical Board of Australia has approved the Postgraduate Medical Council of Victoria (PMCV) as an intern training accreditation authority.
+In addition the Department of Health has authorised PMCV to review postgraduate year two posts (PGY2).

-Accreditation of prevocational medical training is a quality assurance process that establishes and monitors standards for prevocational medical training programs and positions.
+Accreditation of prevocational medical training programs and posts is a process undertaken by an accreditation authority (PMCV) that establishes and monitors standards to ensure high quality clinical training for junior doctors (interns and PGY2s).
+This comprises:

-Accreditation is a supportive quality assurance process.
-Duration of accreditation decisions arise from the survey process and survey recommendations are designed to assist a health service to improve the education and training of junior doctors.
+Duration of accreditation decisions arise from the assessment process and recommendations are designed to assist the facility to improve the education and training of junior doctors and to provide the best possible environment for the training of junior doctors.